-Building Strong Relationships with B2B Customers who Prefer Live Chat – Part 2
+Building Strong Relationships through Live Chat Conversations, Part 2

 More customers are preferring live chat for talking with businesses.
 The second part of our three part series focuses on mastering the actual chat conversation.

 This blog post is the second part of our three-part series (the first part is here) on building and maintaining strong relationships with customers who prefer live chat.
 In the first part of our series, we focused on the pre-conversation efforts of setting yourself up for successful chat interactions with customers.
-For this part, we’ll focus on how the actual chat conversation impacts the customer relationship.
+For this part, we’ll focus on how the actual live chat conversation impacts the customer relationship.

 Part 2 – During the conversation